iluvjava/Maths/Notebook 2.0/Math 999/Back Propagation.md

 $$
 p^{(0)} = x^{(0)}
 $$

+There are no activation function for the neurons in the input layers.

 The output from the fist hidden layer (not including the activation function in the first hidden layer) of the Neuro network is: